ifzhang/FairMOT/README.md

 You can change --input-video and --output-root to get the demos of your own videos.

 ## Acknowledgement
-A large potion of the code is borrowed from [Zhongdao/Towards-Realtime-MOT](https://github.com/Zhongdao/Towards-Realtime-MOT) and [xingyizhou/CenterNet](https://github.com/xingyizhou/CenterNet).
+A large part of the code is borrowed from [Zhongdao/Towards-Realtime-MOT](https://github.com/Zhongdao/Towards-Realtime-MOT) and [xingyizhou/CenterNet](https://github.com/xingyizhou/CenterNet).
 Thanks for their wonderful works.